bazelbuild/bazel/site/docs/remote-execution-ci.md

 ---
 layout: documentation
-title: Configuring Bazel CI for testing rules against remote execution
+title: Configuring Bazel CI to test rules for remote execution
 ---

-# Configuring Bazel CI to test Bazel rules for remote execution
+# Configuring Bazel CI to test rules for remote execution

-## Overview

 This document is for owners and maintainers of Bazel rule repositories.
 It describes how to configure the Bazel Continuous Integration (CI) system for your